-The Bavarians swept all before them last season, lifting a treble of major honors and beating BVB to both the Bundesliga and Champions League.
+The Bavarians swept all before them last season, lifting a treble of major honours and beating BVB to both the Bundesliga and Champions League.

 Neuer and Ribery both picked up knocks in Bayern's 2-0 friendly win over Barcelona on Wednesday and Guardiola has opted to take no risks with either ahead of the new campaign.

-Dortmund has its own share of injury concerns to deal with, as Henrikh Mkhitaryan and fullback Lukasz Piszczek have both already been ruled out and Pierre-Emerick Aubameyang and Jakub Blaszczykowski remain doubts.
+Dortmund have their own share of injury concerns to deal with, as Henrikh Mkhitaryan and full-back Lukasz Piszczek have both already been ruled out and Pierre-Emerick Aubameyang and Jakub Blaszczykowski remain doubts.

-Bayern is the current German Supercup holder, having beaten Dortmund 2-1 in last season's clash.
+Bayern are the current German Supercup holders having beaten Dortmund 2-1 in last season's clash.